A complete guide to choosing and using credit cards

 - Monthly rent or mortgage payments

 - Current bank accounts

-The response time to your application will depend on several factors, including your credit status and whether you’ve applied online or offline.
+The response time to your application will depend on several factors, including:

-With online applications, it could take as little as a few minutes or as long as several days to find out.
-If you apply by mail, the issuer’s mailed response could take a week or more.
+- With online applications, it could take as little as a few minutes or as long as several business days to find out (business days normally being Monday through Friday)